-Teachers inform pupils in class-time of homework expectations and, where practical, upload homework onto the My Homework App.
-Pupils and Parents have free access to this App and are encouraged to use it to assist in staying up to date and completing homework.
+Teachers inform pupils in class-time of homework expectations and, where practical, upload homework onto Google Classroom.
+Pupils and Parents have free access and are encouraged to use it to assist in staying up to date and completing homework.
 Pupils are also encouraged to keep their own homework diary, either in paper or electronic form.
 Due dates for assignments should also be written on the assignment, assessment sheet or rubric (term planner section)

-Resources required for lessons and homework are uploaded onto a Google Drive platform or the MyHomework App, for each pupil to access both at school and at home, in order to enhance their learning.
+Resources required for lessons and homework are uploaded onto Google Classroom for each pupil to access both at school and at home, in order to enhance their learning.